 Respondents that said that a measure was unachievable, were prompted to explain why they felt this way.
 Their comments are summarised and themed for each of the measures below.

-Their comments are summansed and themed for each of the measures below.
-Council and KCC to agree mitigation and mechanism to manage trans-boundary impacts from development on air qual development on air quality between Newington and Rainham ( 25 Comments) Theme No. Nature Partnership working 9 Each LA has their own agenda.
+Council and KCC to agree mitigation and mechanism to manage trans-boundary impacts from ewington and Rainham (25 Comments) Theme No. Nature Partnership working 9 Each LA has their own agenda.
 History of poor partnership working.
 Little or no impact 8 Nothing will change.
 This measure is pointless and not needed (area between Rainham and Newington is not the areas where the problem is).
 You cannot stop people commuting.
 Development 6 Stop building housing.
 Development is not accompanied by updated transport infrastructure.
 Traffic 2 Roads are gridlocked.
 The route of the issue is the road infrastructure.
 Public transport 2 There is a lack of bus services.

-itored and reviewed for AQMAs (29 Comments) Theme No. Nature Little to no impact 23 20mph is an inefficient speed to travel.
+M10: "20 is plenty" zones - to be monitored and reviewed for AQMAs (29 Comments) Theme No. Nature Little to no impact 23 20mph is an inefficient speed to travel.
 This would cause more congestion and in turn more pollution.
 Research has shown this does not work.
 20mph is an unrealistic speed to expect driver to do and will just annoy them Enforcement 6 Current speeds limits not enforced.
 There are no resources to enforce this.
 This measure would be ignored as will not be enforced.
-Monitoring 2 More monitoring sites needed. - Data incomplete as monitoring sites change.
+Monitoring 2 More monitoring sites needed.
+Data incomplete as monitoring sites change.
 Other 2 Stop building housing.

 M12: Public transport improvements to bus infrastructure/service (40 Comments)

-Theme No. Nature Nature
+Theme Theme No. Nature

 Buses 29 Bus services have been cut.

 Bus companies cannot sustain current routes.

 If buses were a better option, then services wouldn't be cut.
-Cost 7 There is no funding or public money for more bus services.
-This would cost too much to implement.
-Use of buses declining therefore this would be a poor use of funds.
+Cost 7 There is no funding or public money for more bus services. is would cost too much to implement. se of buses declining therefore this would be a poor use of funds.
 Impact 3 No join up between LAs for infrastructure.
 SBC has little leverage in this area.
 Lack of faith in partnership working with KCC.
 Development 1 Stop building housing.

-M14: Explore AQMA M14: Explore AQMA specific traffic management options (34 Comments) Theme No. Nature Traffic flow 15 There is too much traffic - roads are gridlocked.
+M14: Explore AQMA specific traffic management options (34 Comments) Theme No. Nature Traffic flow 15 There is too much traffic - roads are gridlocked.
 Restrictions on volume of traffic rather than in specific locations.
 Do not want a LEZ.
 Traffic calming measure impractical.
 Parking 9 People need to be able to park their car near where they live.
 Lack of parking is already an issue.
 Taking away car parking or adding additional car parking restrictions could damage local businesses.
 Development 6 New housing development need sufficient parking facilities.
 New house building creates more traffic.
 Impact 5 This will cause more problems than solve them.
 This will increase pollution.
 This will just slow traffic down further.
 Other 5 Where will funding come from for this measure.
-Current pilots have not been evaluated; options should not make life more difficult.
-There is no funding for enforcement.
+Current pilots have not been evaluated; options should not make life more difficul There is no funding for enforcement.